Avinash Gehlot

 Avinash Gehlot (born 9 December 1981) is an Indian politician currently serving as the Cabinet Minister of Social Justice & Empowerment Department in Government of Rajasthan.
 He is a member of 15th and 16th Rajasthan Legislative Assembly from Jaitaran.

 He is a member of the Bhartiya Janta Party.

 Early life

 Gehlot hails from Jaitaran, Pali.
 His father is Nathu Ram Gehlot.
-He belongs to सैनिक क्षत्रिय Mali caste.
+He belongs to सैनिक क्षत्रिय.
 According to the educational qualification mentioned in his election affidavit, he has gained his BA degree from Maharshi Dayanand Saraswati University, Ajmer (Raj.) and LL.B from Maharaja Ganga Singh University, Bikaner (Raj.).

 He initially engaged in the readymade garments business.
 Subsequently, he became associated with the BJP and RSS.
 In 2010, he entered the Municipality elections, vying for the position of chairman.
 Although he faced defeat, his political involvement intensified thereafter.
 In 2018, he was nominated as the candidate from the Jaitaran constituency.
 He emerged victorious in both the 2018 and 2023 elections in the same constituency.